Hipster random walks, random series-parallel graph and random homogeneous systems: Introduction

 Let us also mention a few other differences between the work of Morfe~\cite{morfe} and ours.
-The integrability assumption in \cite{morfe} is slightly weaker; it requires only the finiteness of $\e \big[ \Gamma_{\ff}^{(1,1)} \big]$ and $\e \big[ \Gamma_{\ff}^{(0,2)} \big]$ in Theorem \ref{t:main} (in our notation).
+The integrability assumption in \cite{morfe} is slightly weaker; it requires only the finiteness of $\e \big[ \Gamma_{\! \ff}^{1,1} \big]$ and $\e \big[ \Gamma_{\! \ff}^{0,2} \big]$ in Theorem \ref{t:main} (in our notation).
 On the other hand, Morfe~\cite{morfe} restricted attention to symmetric functions in $\mathscr{H}_+$ and $\mathscr{H}_-$, whereas in our paper, the symmetry of functions plays no particular role, leading only to simplification of some arguments and some constants (for the latter, see for example the beginning of the discussions in Example \ref{ex:symmetric}).
-Also, Morfe~\cite{morfe} was able to treat the two cases $\e[ \Gamma_{\ff}^{(0,1)} \sgn (\ff) ]=0$ and $\e[ \Gamma_{\ff}^{(0,1)} \sgn (\ff) ] \not= 0$ (assuming $\e[ \sgn (\ff) ]=0$ as in our paper) in a relatively unified setting, whereas our method, even though it also applies to both cases, requires different calculations, and for this reason we plan to write the proof for the case $\e[ \Gamma_{\ff}^{(0,1)} \sgn (\ff) ] \not= 0$ in a separate paper where the calculations are comfortably shorter than those in the present paper.
+Also, Morfe~\cite{morfe} was able to treat the two cases $\e[ \Gamma_{\! \ff}^{0,1} \sgn (\ff) ]\eqo 0$ and $\e[ \Gamma_{\! \ff}^{0,1} \sgn (\ff) ] \! \neq \!
+0$ (assuming $\e[ \sgn (\ff) ]\eqo 0$ as in our paper) in a relatively unified setting, whereas our method, even though it also applies to both cases, requires different calculations, and for this reason we plan to write the proof for the case $\e[ \Gamma_{\! \ff}^{0,1} \sgn (\ff) ] \! \neq \!
+0$ in a separate paper where the calculations are comfortably shorter than those in the present paper.

-\textbf{Acknowledgement.} We would particularly like to thank Bernard Derrida for the many fruitful discussions that led to this work.
-In particular he devised the general framework of homogeneous functions adopted in this article in order to unify previous models and he is the source of Conjectures \ref{conj4orders}.
+{ \textbf{Acknowledgement}}. $\;$ We warmly thank B.~Derrida for the many fruitful discussions that led to this work.
+In particular he devised the general framework of homogeneous functions adopted in this article in order to unify previous models and he is the source of Conjecture \ref{conj4orders}.

-\textbf{Organization of the paper.} The rest of the paper is as follows.
-Section \ref{s:proof1} provides a recipe for bounding from below a homogeneous system, under a technical condition called the ``Lambda condition".
-While the recipe itself is relatively simple, the Lambda condition is, in general, delicate to check.
-In the proof of Theorem \ref{t:main}, checking the Lambda condition is the main step; we call this step Theorem \ref{p:main}.
-The proof of Theorem \ref{p:main}, requiring some preliminaries that are prepared in Section \ref{s:preliminaries}, is presented in Section \ref{s:proof_proposition}; it is the heart of the paper.
-Once Theorem \ref{p:main} is done, we are going to see in Section \ref{s:proof} that it will imply quite readily the lower bound in Theorem \ref{t:main}, which, in turn, thanks to the symmetry of the limiting distribution $\frac34 \, (1-x^2) \, {\bf 1}_{\{ |x| <1 \} } \, \d x$ (notation: $\d x$ denotes the Lebesgue measure) on the right-hand side of \eqref{wcv} in the theorem, will imply the upper bound.
-Finally, we present some remarks and further problems in Section \ref{s:final}.